AWS Target

 You can find the complete list of parameters for this command in the CLI Reference - Akeyless Targets section.

-Log in to the Akeyless Console, and go to Targets > New > Cloud Targets > AWS.
+1. Log in to the Akeyless Console, and go to Targets > New > Cloud (AWS).

 Note

-Use Gateway's Cloud Identity relevant for cases where your Gateway uses an AWS IAM to authenticate against Akeyless.
-Make sure the relevant IAM Role have enough permissions to perform the required actions.
+Use Gateway's Cloud Identity is relevant for cases where your Gateway is hosted on an AWS resource (i.e., EC2 or EKS) that has some IAM role associated to it.
+Make sure the relevant IAM Role has enough permissions to perform the required actions.